 - Property management

 Property owners oftentimes have a lot of well… properties to take care of.
 There are things like rent, utilities, maintenance, etc. Keeping track of all of this manually is extremely tedious and time-consuming.
-Luckily there are a few platforms out there (e.g. Proper) that make a life of a property manager much easier.
+Luckily, there are a few platforms out there (e.g., Proper) that make the life of a property manager much easier.

 - Buying or renting a home